 How President Trump’s Public Charge Rule is Harming Immigrants

 In 2018, the Trump Administration first began discussing its plan to reform the public charge rule to punish immigrants for using basic social services.
 The rule — which has now been unveiled but has still not officially gone into effect — allows the United States government to deny applicants green cards on the grounds that they will “likely” use non-cash social services, including Medicaid.

 As soon as reports of the new public charge rule were released, many immigrant rights advocates stated their worries that even the mere threat of this rule would push immigrants off of basic social services.
 Sadly, the new data from the Census Bureau goes a long way in confirming that these fears were well-founded.

 Even before the public charge rule was published in the Federal Register, there had already been a 17 percent increase in the number of non-citizen immigrant children without health insurance.
 This is a huge problem, and it is not limited to health coverage.
 A study released late last year found that a significant number of immigrants were dropping out of the Supplemental Nutrition Assistance Program (SNAP).
 Too many immigrant families with children are being pushed into insecure financial positions.

 We Support Immigrant Rights in Los Angeles, California

-At the Law Office of Joshua L. Goldstein, PC, we are strong and skilled advocates for immigrants and their loved ones.
+At the Goldstein Immigration Lawyers, we are strong and skilled advocates for immigrants and their loved ones.
 If you need immigration support, our team is ready to help.
 To set up a completely private consultation, please call us today at 213-262-2000.
 We handle immigration law matters throughout Los Angeles County, including in La Mirada, Santa Monica, Pasadena, Burbank, Long Beach, Glendale, Whittier, Pomona, Culver City, and Malibu.